 This course is accredited by the Institution of Engineering and Technology

 You'll be required to take the following modules as part of this MSc programme:

 * Compulsory only for students with a non-engineering background

-If you gain exemption from some of the core modules because of prior experience or qualifications, then you may choose more electives.
+If you gain exemption from some of the course modules because of prior experience or qualifications, then should then choose more electives.

 Please note: the list relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.

 Your project is worth 50% of your final grade and supports you in developing your personal research skills.

 This should cover the broad area of Engineering Business Management and can be related to the management of companies in a wide range of different industrial sectors.
 Various aspects of business management can be addressed such as operations, financial, human resources, supply chain, or strategic management issues.

 The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.